Things to do in Havana solo: visit during the carnival and make new friends.

 One of the first things you will notice in Havana is the elegant, bright-colored classic American cars roaming the streets, as they have been for the first half of the last century!

-This is not just a really cool way to see the city (some of these are also regular taxis), but a great way to get an overview of everything while traveling in style.
+This is not just a really cool way to see the city (some of these are also regular taxis), but a great way for solo female travelers to get an overview of everything while traveling in style.

 A classic car will pick you up at your hotel and take you around the city to see the Malecon, Vedado, John Lennon Park, the Havana Forest, stop for a Mojito, then Plaza de la Revolucion, Colon Cemetary, and even more.